 That’s how high school graduations can seem to parents of special needs children.
 You are leaving the comfort and security of the familiar school experience with your children.
 Now, together with your son or daughter, you must adjust to the new environment of a more adult, community-centered, and/or work-oriented world.

 But, whatever lies ahead, you can take tremendous pride in getting to this milestone in your child’s life.
 Your son or daughter is graduating from high school.
 Wow!
 What a great accomplishment – for the both of you.

 So sit back for few moments, put your worries aside and enjoy this special time.
 Because reaching this stage says a lot about you —

 When your son or daughter was first diagnosed all those years ago, you didn’t know what to expect or what the future held.
 But you took a giant leap of faith and walked on, even though it meant braving uncharted territory.

 And, over the years, you’ve learned that raising a special needs child is not easy.
-Managing all aspects of your child’s daily living – including personal needs, school activities, therapy and medical appointments – can be overwhelming.
-Balancing job and family responsibilities is stressful.
+Managing all aspects of your child’s daily living – including personal needs, school activities, therapy, and medical appointments – can be overwhelming.
+Balancing job and family responsibilities are stressful.

 There have been plenty of sacrifices along the way.
 You’ve probably put your personal and professional needs on the back burner, more often than not.
 But because of your determination and hard work, your child will have a better life.
 And his/her graduation is a major step in this direction.
 That’s worth patting yourself on the back about.